rage/programming-23/data/part-2/3-combining-conditions.md

     print("The number is negative or zero")
 ```

 Neither approach is intrinsically better than the other, but in different situations one or the other may seem more logical.
-In this particular example most people find the first version with nesting to be more intuitive.
+In this particular example most people tend to find the first version with nesting to be more intuitive.

 <in-browser-programming-exercise name="Leap year" tmcname="part02-12_leap_year">

 Generally, any year that is divisible by four is a leap year.
 However, if the year is additionally divisible by 100, it is a leap year only if it also divisible by 400.

-Please write a program which asks the user for a year, and then prints out whether the year is a leap year or not.
+Please write a program which asks the user for a year, and then prints out whether that year is a leap year or not.

 Some examples: